-A 20% income tax credit is available for the rehabilitation of historic, income-producing buildings that are determined by the Secretary of the Interior, through the National Park Service, to be “certified historic structures.”
+A 20% income tax credit is available for the rehabilitation of historic buildings that are determined by the Secretary of the Interior, through the National Park Service, to be “certified historic structures.”
+The buildings must be considered depreciable under the Internal Revenue Code, such as in a business, commercial, or other income-producing use.
 The State Historic Preservation Offices and the National Park Service review the rehabilitation work to ensure that it complies with the Secretary’s Standards for Rehabilitation.
 The Internal Revenue Service defines qualified rehabilitation expenses on which the credit may be taken.
 Owner-occupied residential properties do not qualify for the federal rehabilitation tax credit.
 Learn more about this credit before you apply.

 Each year, Technical Preservation Services approves approximately 1200 projects, leveraging nearly $6 billion annually in private investment in the rehabilitation of historic buildings across the country.
 Learn more about this credit in Historic Preservation Tax Incentives.